 Q: If I apply one year and am not admitted, will I have a better chance of being admitted the next year?

-A: There is no advantage or disadvantage to applicants based on the number of times you apply to the UWaterloo School of Optometry.
+A: There is no advantage or disadvantage to applicants based on the number of times you apply to the Doctor of Optometry.
 Each year there is a separate admissions process through which you are evaluated against the applicants who are applying with you.
 It is your performance against this cohort, and the admission criteria that determines your admissibility.

 Q: How will the different admission criteria be weighted?

 A: The relative weight of the defined elements of the admissions process is determined by the Admissions Committee and is not publicly available.
 Generally speaking, an Offer of Admission will not be made to a student who under-performs on any component of the admissions process.
 No specific information will be passed back to the applicant regarding their individual performance within the process.

 Q: I did not receive an admission offer.
 Can you provide me with feedback?

 A. No, we cannot provide a detailed analysis of each application.
 Applicants who are unsuccessful are encouraged to carefully review the published admission criteria and self-assess for areas that they may have not met or can work to improve.
 It is important to remember that Waterloo bases its admission decisions on factors above and beyond an applicant’s GPA.
 The OD program is extremely competitive with a limited number of seats, and depending on the quality of our applicant pool from year-to-year, it is inevitable that the Admissions Committee must turn away academically strong applicants that fall short in other areas.

 Q: Can I arrange to go on a tour of the School of Optometry?

 A: Tours of the Optometry building are only offered at the University's March Break Open House and Fall Open House.
 Due to the heavy use of the building, tours cannot generally be arranged at other times.